Pinal4399/CRUD_MERN/README.md

 # Installation & Setup Instructions
 Prerequisites

-1.Make sure you have the following installed:
+1. Make sure you have the following installed:

 Node.js

 MongoDB

 npm or yarn

 2. Clone the repo
    git clone https://github.com/Pinal4399/CRUD_MERN.git
    cd CRUD_MERN

 3. Setup Backend

 4. Setup Frontend

 Now, your React app should be running on http://localhost:3000 and backend API on http://localhost:8000.